 Once you click on <New connection…>, an SMO Connection Manager Editor window will open to configure the connection.

-STEP 3: For this example, we select our localhost instance and use Windows Authentication.
-If you are working for an organization, select SQL Server Authentication, and enter the credentials.
+STEP 3: We select our localhost instance and use Windows Authentication for this example.
+If you work for an organization, select SQL Server Authentication and enter the credentials.

 STEP 4: Click on the SourceDatabase option and select the database.
 For the Transfer SQL Server Stored Procedures in the SSIS demo, we chose the [Adventureworks2014].

 STEP 5: Select the DestinationConnection property and click on it to create a New connection.
 If you have already created it, then select it.